Guidance for everyone

 Hand hygiene resources

-The Pharmaceutical Society of New Zealand, in conjunction with specialist antimicrobial stewardship pharmacists and the Ministry of Health has prepared resources for pharmacists wishing to run an ‘Antibiotic Amnesty’ in their pharmacy from 18 November 2019 until the end of 2019.
+The Pharmaceutical Society of New Zealand are sharing resources for pharmacists wishing to run an ‘Antibiotic Amnesty’ in their pharmacy from 18 – 24 November 2020.
 This is to help raise public awareness of antimicrobial resistance and wise use of antibiotics.

 Canterbury District Health Board Antibiotic Awareness resources